bramblebrain/sdhash/README.md

 You can either pass the model names as arguments or drag and drop the models on to the .bat (Windows).

 Duplicate hashes will be in a new row after the original with a **+** after the hash indicating that it's the duplicate row

+## Changelog
+v1.02
+- Now uses the entire file for hypernetworks and embeds in order to get a unique hash. v1.01
+- Fixed batch allowing for the model to be in a different directory when drag and dropping. v1.00
+- Initial release